 At the Elementary school, our Preschool and Transitional Kindergarten students have access to a shared set of iPads with appropriate early childhood educational applications installed.
 Each Kindergarten through 2nd grade classroom has its own set of iPads which are used for 1:1 technology lessons.
-Our 3rd – 5th grades each share a grade-level set of chromebooks and are being introduced to Google Apps for Education.
+Our 3rd – 5th grades each have a classroom set of chromebooks and are being introduced to Google Apps for Education.
 In addition, students in TK through 5th grade have weekly lessons in the computer lab using windows-based PCs, Microsoft Office, Google Docs and online resources.
-In the middle school, 6th-8th grade students share 2 mobile carts of chromebooks.
+In the middle school, 6th-8th grade students have ready access to technology with classroom carts of chromebooks.
 High school students participate in a 1:1 technology program with chromebooks, where students are given a chromebook to keep throughout the year.
 These chromebooks are an integral part of each class, and are rapidly replacing the traditional paper and pencil.
 High school students also have the option to bring their own device to school (BYOD).

 Each K-12 classroom is equipped with a Smartboard, ceiling-mounted projector, document camera, TV/VCR/DVD system, and laser printer.
 Teachers are provided with a Windows-based laptop, chromebook, and an iPad.
 Teachers use the RenWeb student management system for lesson planning, standards tracking, grades and progress reports, and communication with parents.